Samagra-Development/X-Series/X3/SessionDoc.md

 - Most basic functionality
 - Quick questions directly from Query Builder, Basically *Pick some data, view it, and easily filter, summarize, and visualize it.*
-- You pick a metric on which you want to summarise data, and then group over a set of data, and then render the answer.
+- You pick a metric on which you want to summarise data, and then group by a set of data, and then render the answer.
 - For Example - Finding the average rating of the product, average rating of product across categories

 #### Steps involved